zoomoid/pymocklib/README.md

 This is a Python 3.10 port of <https://git.eisfunke.com/software/mock/>, a library for manipulating human-readable message strings.

+> _Disclaimer_: This library has **nothing to do with mocking in the software development world**.
+Rather, it takes mocking
+> in a more literal sense of _mocking sth. or someone_.
+I want to excuse any confusion that arises from the somewhat
+> overloaded term of _mocking_

 It does stuff like this:

 ```python